pulse2percept/pulse2percept/doc/topics/stimuli.rst

 :py:mod:`pulse2percept.stimuli.samples` bundles a few ready-made stimuli for demos, docs, and tests.
-They are ordinary ``ImageStimulus`` or ``VideoStimulus`` objects (or, for procedural optotypes, a :py:class:`~pulse2percept.vision.Scene`), and are reached through the module rather than the top-level namespace:
+They are ordinary ``ImageStimulus`` or ``VideoStimulus`` objects, and are reached through the module rather than the top-level namespace:

 .. code-block:: python